Russian cruiser Varyag (1983): Construction and service

 In October 2021, Varyag was underway in the Sea of Japan again.

 On 23 November 2021, Dalzavod reported on its Instagram channel that the cruiser entered its dry dock.

 On 29 December 2021, Varyag, along with destroyer Admiral Tributs and tanker Boris Butoma, left Vladivostok for a long deployment, consisting of port calls in several countries.
 On 11 January 2022, the warships entered the Indian Ocean, and called at Kochi on 14 January 2022.
 On 18 January 2022, the taskforce anchored in Chabahar, and reports stated that the ships plan to hold joint-exercises with the Iranian and Chinese navies.
 On 2 February 2022, the cruiser entered the Mediterranean via the Suez Canal and linked-up with her sister ship, Marshal Ustinov deploying to the Mediterranean from the Northern Fleet.
 In July 2022, Varyag, Admiral Tributs and intelligence ship Vasily Tatishchev became the first Russian Navy's ships operating in the Adriatic Sea since 1995 Volk's deployment amid US bombardment of Bosnia and Herzegovina.
 In late July, destroyer Admiral Tributs operated off Šibenik, intelligence ship Vasily Tatishchev operated near island Palagruža, cruiser Varyag operated near Durrës, while frigate remained just outside the Adriatic Sea.
 As the US carrier Truman was located in the Adriatic Sea at the same time, there were reports in media about Russian warships simulating blocking the US carrier to the Adriatic Sea.

 In October 2022, Varyag, Admiral Tributs and Boris Butoma departed the Mediterranean via the Suez Canal likely returning to their bases in the Pacific.
 On 18 November, the three ships returned to Vladivostok.

 On 1 March 2024, the vessel Varyag embarked upon a formal visit to the Port of Colombo, situated in Colombo, Sri Lanka.
 This visit is scheduled to extend until 3 March 2024.

 On 01 April 2024 Varyag entered the Mediterranean via the Suez Canal and on 04 April 2024 anchored outside the port of Tartus, Syria.
 On 17 July, the ship left the Mediterranean via the Suez Canal.

 On 8 August 2024, the ship, along with Russian frigate Marshal Shaposhnikov reached the Indian port of Cochin Port for replenishment.
 On 23 August, the two ships returned to Vladivostok.

+In July 2026, the cruiser was flagship of a Russian Pacific Fleet task force participating in exercises with the Chinese Navy.